A35-Marvin/aws-libwebsockets/minimal-examples/secure-streams/minimal-secure-streams-smd/README.md

 class filter, and issue system messages also using SS payload semantics.

-Both a direct api lws_smd participant and an SS based one are instantiated.
+Both a direct api aws_lws_smd participant and an SS based one are instantiated.
 They both filter on system messages.

 When the Secure Stream is created, it asks to send using normal the SS api.